dstogov/ir/README.md

 It was started as a base for development of the next generation JIT compiler for PHP-9, but it's completly PHP independent.

-A preesentation about IR framewor design and implementation details is available at [researchgate](https://www.researchgate.net/publication/374470404_IR_JIT_Framework_a_base_for_the_next_generation_JIT_for_PHP).
+A presentation about IR framewor design and implementation details is available at [researchgate](https://www.researchgate.net/publication/374470404_IR_JIT_Framework_a_base_for_the_next_generation_JIT_for_PHP).

 ## IR - Intermediate Representation